When a Rookie Rents a Scooter

 A couple of years ago now, Julia Gillard’s “$1000 textbook allowance” and continuous Centrelink payments bought me my flight to Bangkok and funded my Asian backpacking adventure.
 Sure, it’s not the most original of trip destinations for a 20-year-old university student, but the tropical climate, delicious street food, “real” Gucci handbags and low prices were just too appealing to resist.

-After spending the next couple of hours together, table dancing and sinking Changs, we finalised plans to hire the two-wheelers and explore Krabi and the surrounding beach town the following day.
+After spending the next couple of hours together, table dancing and sinking Changs, we finalised plans to rent the two-wheelers and explore the surrounding beach town the following day.